jreese42/ece2524stocks/README.md

 		*sell [how many] [stock number]
 		*view
 		*done
+		*exit
 		*The 'view' command will show a table of the stocks.
 		*The 'done' command will finish the day's trading and simulate a new day.

 Known Issues:
 ------------
 	There are currently no game objectives
-	The webapp engine occasionally breaks if the user mashes inputs
+	The webapp allows players to play together, but not with their own, saved data...yet.